Data Lakes Explained

 Data Lakes have become a core component for companies moving to modern data platforms as they scale their data operations and Machine Learning initiatives.
 Data lake infrastructures provide users and developers with self-service access to what was traditionally disparate or siloed information.

-Ingest – Data arrives in any raw format, and is stored for future analysis or disaster recovery.
-Companies typically segment out several data lakes depending on privacy, production access, as well as the team’s that will be leveraging the incoming information.
+Ingest – Data arrives in any raw format and is stored for future analysis or disaster recovery.
+Companies typically segment out several data lakes depending on privacy, production access, as well as the teams that will be leveraging the incoming information.

-Process – With cloud computing, infrastructure is now simply an API call-away.
+Process – With cloud computing, infrastructure is now simply an API call away.
 This is when data is taken from its raw state in the data lake and formatted to be used with other information.
 This data is also often aggregated, joined, or analyzed with advanced algorithms.
 Then the data is pushed back into the data lake for storage and further consumption by business intelligence or other applications.

 In an on-prem data lake, companies must manage both the software and the hardware assets that house their data.
-If they’re data volumes grow beyond the capacity of the hardware they’ve purchased, then companies have no choice but to buy more computing power themselves.
+If their data volumes grow beyond the capacity of the hardware they’ve purchased, then companies have no choice but to buy more computing power themselves.

-In cloud data lakes, companies are able to pay for only the data storage and compute they need.
+In cloud data lakes, companies are able to pay for only the data storage and computing they need.
 This means they are able to scale up or down as their data requires.
 This scalability has been a huge breakthrough in Big Data’s adoption, driving the increased popularity of data lakes.

-How does a Cloud Data Lake Work?
+Cloud Data Lake

 By definition, a data lake is an operation for collecting and storing data in its original format, and in a system or repository that can handle various schemas and structures until the data is needed by later downstream processes.

-The primary utility of a data lake is to have a single source for all data in an a company — ranging from raw data, prepared data, and 3rd party data assets.
-Each of these are used to fuel various operations including data transformations, reporting, interactive analytics, and machine learning.
+The primary utility of a data lake is to have a single source for all data in a company — ranging from raw data, prepared data, and 3rd party data assets.
+Each of these is used to fuel various operations including data transformations, reporting, interactive analytics, and machine learning.
 Managing an effective production data lake also requires organization, governance, and servicing of the data.

-Big Data Lake Architecture
+Data Lake Architecture

 In order to fully realize the cost advantages of a cloud data lake, the big data workflow needs to be architected to take advantage of the separation of compute and storage.
 However, the challenge is having a system that can help different big data workloads autoscale according to the nature of their workloads (whether bursty or steady stream).